Keio Flying Squadron: Reception

 In Japan, Keio Flying Squadron sold slowly by word-of-mouth due to an ineffective advertising campaign, but its reputation spread and it gained a cult following after its release.
 The game was met with average critical sentiments.
+In 1996, the game was said to have become popular in Europe and North America.

 Sega Pros Jason Johnson and Mark Hill called the Japanese release of the game one of "many mediocre releases on CD", and stated that it "contains bland and unoriginal ideas that will disappoint most players".
 Mark Pilkington would review the English version two years later in 1995, stating, "It's creepy, it's kooky and a perfect introduction to shoot-'em-ups."
 Mean Machines Segas Tom Cox stated that the game "look[ed] like a complete rip-off of Konami's Parodius", but praised the game for its "fresh ideas", such as the enemies and bosses and the soundtrack "being played on genuine oriental instruments".
 Sega Magazines Tom Guise and Richard Leadbetter deemed it "an enjoyable, playable blaster that doesn't push the Mega-CD's capabilities, but adds a good game to its catalogue".
 Paul Anderson of Game Informer deemed the game "an average shooter in every sense", calling the plot "corny and tasteless", while Andrew McNamara likened the "basic" gameplay to Cotton: Fantastic Night Dreams.
 Ross VanDerShaegen called the game "boring" and criticized the sound effects, voice acting and the character Spot.
 The magazine also stated that the game "falls directly into the shooter category among the likes of Gradius and R-Type".
 GamePros Lawrence Neves stated that "Keio moves as smoothly as it sounds, so novice players and serious shooters alike will enjoy it".
 Next Generation highlighted the game's humor but felt that it "teeters on the edge of either being silly/funny or just plain stupid".
 M!
 Games reviewed the game, giving it a score of 71 out of 100.
 The game received a 8.0049/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Mega-CD and Sega Mega Drive titles at the number 119 spot.

 The game has appeared on multiple top lists of Sega CD games.
 USgamers Jeremy Parish called the game "one of the rarer and more expensive titles for Sega CD".
 Retro Gamer included it among top ten Mega CD games, calling it "a perfectly acceptable substitute" of Parodius that features "a similar style of horizontally scrolling wackiness and puts the Mega-CD hardware to good use to produce some excellent cut-scenes and a brilliant CD-quality soundtrack."